 Underground electrical installation shall not begin until after curb and sidewalk is installed, unless other arrangements have been made with the appropriate light and power department for each Local Entity.
 Curb returns shall not be installed on any street until after electrical installation, to facilitate the installation of underground vaults and other facilities.

 15.9.1 Fort Collins (City Limits Only)

-In Fort Collins (city limits only), refer to the City of Fort Collins Utilities' most recent version of the document titled "Electric Service Standards" for installation policies, practices and procedures.
+In Fort Collins (city limits only), refer to the City of Fort Collins Light and Power Utility's pamphlet entitled "Electric Construction Policies, Practices and Procedures."